ConservationMetrics/gc-scripts-hub/f/connectors/localcontexts/README.md

 ## How Guardian Connector uses Local Contexts Labels

-The envisioned usage of Local Contexts labels in Guardian Connector is as follows:
+The envisioned usage of Local Contexts Labels in Guardian Connector is as follows:

 1. Labels are fetched by the `localcontexts_pull` script from a Local Contexts Hub project and stored locally in Guardian Connector, along with their icons and descriptions.
 2. Applying labels is a deliberate action, done after a dataset exists, using the [GC Local Contexts Annotations application](../../apps/local_contexts.app/README.md).